Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Navigation Bar

-- The full responsive navigation bar includes BKK Coffee Corner logo that link to the Home page, About us, Community, Contact, Register and Login page and is identical on each page to allow users for easy navigation at all time.
+- The full responsive navigation bar includes the BKK Coffee Corner logo that link to the Home page, About us, Community, Contact, Register and Login page and is identical on each page to allow users for easy navigation at all time.

 - The pictures below show the Navigation bar in different actions on the page.